noir-lang/noir/docs/docs/dev_docs/cli/blank_box.md

 #include_code deploy boxes/blank/src/index.ts typescript

-To deploy, it gets one of the pre-initialized wallets that comes with the Sandbox with `getSandboxAccountsWallets`.
+To deploy, it gets one of the pre-initialized wallets that comes with the Sandbox with `getInitialTestAccountsWallets`.
 Using that wallet, the contract ABI, optional salt (used to deterministically calculate the contract address, like [CREATE2 in Ethereum](https://docs.openzeppelin.com/cli/2.8/deploying-with-create2)), and the PXE, we can create a contract deployment transaction and send it to the sandbox network.
 The constructor defined in the Blank contract doesn't take any arguments, so we pass an empty array.

 With the web interface running, open your browser dev tools console, click the "Deploy" button and see the successfully deployed contract address.
 In the terminal or Docker logs where your sandbox is running, you will see transaction and block production info printed.